Reds vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have won 16 of the 25 games they were listed as the moneyline favorite this season (64%).
+- The Reds are 17-9 in games they were favored on the moneyline (winning 65.4% of those games).

-- The Reds have a 54.5% chance to win this contest based on the moneyline's implied probability.
+- Based on this matchup's moneyline, the Reds' implied win probability is 54.5%.

-- Cincinnati has played in 97 games with set over/under, and have combined with opponents to go over the total 54 times (54-42-1).
+- In the 98 games in which bookmakers have set an over/under for Cincinnati, it has combined with opponents to go over the total 55 times (55-42-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!